 This clinical guide describes how providers can learn to identify, evaluate, treat, and refer patients with physical and mental health conditions that could be associated with exposure to the September 11, 2001, disaster.
 It explains that physical, mental health, and substance abuse conditions are often intertwined and outlines a coordinated approach to behavioral health care.
 Recommended screening and treatment tools are also included.
 [Citation: City Health Information.
 August 2006; 25(7): 47-58.]

-Ebola (Ebola virus disease): Information for health care workers - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Emerging and Zoonotic Infectious Diseases (HHS, CDC, NCEZID)
+Ebola (Ebola virus disease): U.S. healthcare workers and settings - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Emerging and Zoonotic Infectious Diseases (HHS, CDC, NCEZID)

 This part of CDC's website provides information for health care workers serving patients in the United States and around the world who may have been exposed to or gotten sick with Ebola.
 It presents basic information for health care workers in U.S. hospitals, as well as guidance on diagnosis, testing, specimen management, and moving people with exposure to Ebola.
 It also includes information and materials to help with protection of health care workers, as well as links to resources grouped by U.S. health care settings and African health care settings.

 National Center for PTSD - U.S. Department of Veterans Affairs, National Center for PTSD (VA, PTSD)